novayo/LeetCode/0315_Count_of_Smaller_Numbers_After_Self/README.md

 * Memory Usage: 40 MB, less than 43.22% of Python3 online submissions for Count of Smaller Numbers After Self.

 > segment tree with bucket sort

+---

+try_6.py: O(nlogn) O(2*10**4)

+* Runtime: 3838 ms, faster than 56.15% of Python3 online submissions for Count of Smaller Numbers After Self.
+* Memory Usage: 35.5 MB, less than 45.74% of Python3 online submissions for Count of Smaller Numbers After Self.

+> bit